fsh-nur/microservices_docker_k8/docker.md

 ## Obtaining an image from docker and building it:

-1. Oopen Gitbash and run the following command:
+1. Open Gitbash and run the following command:

 ```
 $ docker run -d  -p 80:80 nginx